streams-in-silence/ts-java/packages/optional/README.md

 # `@ts-java/optional`

-A pure Typescript implementation of the Java 8 `Optional` class.
+A pure Typescript implementation of the Java's `Optional` class.

 ## Features